 Address: 900 Dunbar St, Myrtle Beach, SC 29577, United States

-Planning a road trip around South Carolina?
+Looking for more things to do in South Carolina?
 Why not visit Charleston, Columbia, and Greenville?
 If you do plan the trip, here are some fun things to do in Charleston, SC, some cool things to do in Columbia, SC, and some top things to do in Greenville, SC!

 23. Ripley’s 5D Moving Theater

 Ripley’s 5D Moving Theater is one of the best things to do in Myrtle Beach, South Carolina because it is a wild, unique experience of sensations and interactivity.

 It’s a relatively quick stop for a vacation, with each film only lasting about 15 minutes so you’re not trapped in the overwhelming environment for too long.

 How, exactly, does the cinema achieve a “5D” effect?

 Well, Ripley’s 5D Moving Theater uses 3D film imagery paired with sensory features and moving seats.

 The visual effects are incredible and the modern setting of the theater is comfortable and accessible.